alexhartm/tonie-podcast-sync/README.md

 For the tonie to fetch new content from tonie-cloud, you have to press one ear for 3s (until the "ping" sound) with no tonie on the box (refer also to TonieBox manual).

+## as a docker container

+@goldbricklemon has created a docker container around this: [docker-tonie-podcast-sync](https://github.com/goldbricklemon/docker-tonie-podcast-sync).

 # Contributors

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->